tinymce/tinymce-docs/_includes/configuration/height.md

 ## height

-**height** sets the height of the entire editor, including the menubar, toolbars, and status bar.
+**height** sets the height of the entire editor including the menubar, toolbars, and status bar.

-> Note: If given a number, TinyMCE sets the height in pixels.
-If given a string, TinyMCE assumes the value is valid CSS and simply sets the editor's height as the string value.
+> Note: TinyMCE sets the height in pixels if a number is provided.
+However, if TinyMCE is provided a string it assumes the value is valid CSS and simply sets the editor's height as the string value.
 This allows for alternate units such as `%`, `em` and `vh`.

 **Type:** `Number` or `String`